open-telemetry/oteps/text/0148-sampling-probability.md

-In sampling, the term _sampling design_ refers to how sampling probability is decided for a collection process and the term _sample frame_ refers to how events are organized into discrete populations.
+In sampling, the term _sampling design_ refers to how sampling probability is decided for a collection process and the term _sample frame_ refers to how events are organized into discrete populations (e.g., a window in time, a particular span or metric name).

 After executing a sampling design over a frame, each item selected in the sample will have known _inclusion probability_, that determines